pvass24/k8s-kadence/k8s-kadence-resume-challenge/README.md

 Outcome: Your web application Docker image is now available on Docker Hub.
 ```

     B. Database Containerization
     Database Preparation: Instead of containerizing the database yourself, you’ll use the official MariaDB image.
 Prepare the database initialization script (`db-load-script.sql`) to be used with Kubernetes ConfigMaps or as an entrypoint script.

-2. **Deploy Your Website to Kubernetes:**:
+2. **Deploy Your Website to Kubernetes:**
 Kubernetes Deployment: Create a website-deployment.yaml defining a Deployment that uses the Docker image created in Step 1A.
 Ensure the Deployment specifies the necessary environment variables and mounts for the database connection.
 Outcome: The e-commerce web application is running on Kubernetes, with pods managed by the Deployment.

-3. **Expose Your Website:**:
+3. **Expose Your Website:**
 Service Creation: Define a website-service.yaml to create a Service of type LoadBalancer.
 This Service exposes your Deployment to the internet.
 Outcome: An accessible URL or IP address for your web application.

-4. **Open up NodePort in your Modem to allow this port to be accessed from outside of your  local network:**:
+4. **Open up NodePort in your Modem to allow this port to be accessed from outside of your  local network:**
 Accessing Modem Settings:
 Open the `website-service.yaml` file and note the NodePort service type.
 If you're using a cloud provider like EKS, you'd typically use LoadBalancer, but in our case, NodePort works fine.
 To access your modem's settings: